(This article was originally published on the 7th of February 2019 and updated on the 24th of October 2019).

-Dealing with an enormous amount of debt comes with the feeling of fear, guilt, and shame.
+Dealing with an enormous amount of debt comes with the feeling of fear, guilt and shame.
 But you can avoid getting to this point if you manage your personal finances and debts well.
 Otherwise, you need to act fast or the situation can get out of control.
 Your possible remedy like many others with the same problem is debt consolidation.

-What is debt consolidation?
+What is Debt Consolidation?

 Debt consolidation is a type of loan you obtain if you want to merge multiple loans.
 For people deep in debts, it serves as a debt-relief.
 The lender will combine all your outstanding loans and book them in a single account.
-The objective is to bring down the interest rate and hence a a more reasonable monthly repayment for an extended period.
+The objective is to bring down the interest rate and hence a more reasonable monthly repayment for an extended period.

-The interest rate of the consolidated loan should at least be lower the average rate of your existing loans.
+The interest rate of the consolidated loan should at least be lower than the average rate of your existing loans.
 That is to ensure the resulting monthly loan repayment is within the limits of your affordability.

 There are signs that would tell you when you should be considering debt consolidation.
 The most obvious is when you begin to miss paying credit card bills or other loans on due dates.
 Your loan balances compound with the added penalties and finance charges imposed due to late payments.

-What are the factors for consideration?
+What are the Factors for Consideration?

-1. Conduct due diligence on yourself
+1. Conduct Due Diligence on Yourself

 Panic will grip you in this situation but you need to remain focused.
 Have you reassessed your actual financial condition and exhausted all possible means?
 Take time to evaluate your ‘actual’ cash flows before coming to a conclusion you need to consolidate your debts.

 Sometimes all you need to do is improve your budget planning.
-Revisit or prepare a new budget list down in detail all funds coming in and out.
+Revisit or prepare a new budget, list down in detail all funds coming in and out.
 Reallocate the budget on some items and earmark excess funds for loan payments.

-In case there is really no room to gain extra, after your comprehensive evaluation, then you can pursue a debt consolidation plan.
+In case there is really no room to gain extra after your comprehensive evaluation then you can pursue a debt consolidation plan.

-2. Look for better interest rates
+2. Look for Better Interest Rates

-Thus, what you should be looking for is a loan that offers a rate that is lower than the said average, so that you can lower the interest you are paying for your loan.
-For example, if you are a civil servant, you can take up a Public Bank personal loan that is currently offering an interest rate of 4.9% p.a.
+Thus, what you should be looking for is a loan that offers a rate which is lower than the said average, so that you can lower the interest you are paying for your loan.
+Let us show a calculation example:

 Do not be misled by lenders that guarantee the lowest rates and most convenient payment periods.
 Know the details of the personal loan such as processing fees and related charges.
 Moreover, beware of hidden charges.